jcgraham6/IBM-SpaceX/README.md

 # IBM-SpaceX
-Using public information, predict if SpaceX will reuse the first stage of a rocket launch
+Leverage webscraping to collect data on the different launches of SpaceX.
+Explore data through a mix of visuals and analysis, concluding with a Plotly interactive dashboard and a selection of machine learning models to predict if the first stage of the launch will land.
+Determing if the first stage will land is critical in understanding the potential cost of a launch as if the landing is successful, the first stage can be recycled reducing the cost by about $100 million.